As recruiters, you constantly sift through stacks of resumes to find nurses with unique and diverse skill sets.

 Q: How do you know if your scaling efforts are working?

 A: One of the important things we look at is bench strength — making sure we have an adequate number of people available to provide the services we want to provide.

 You have to ask, “Do we have a talent pool that has interest in the services we provide?”

 As we look at scaling a workforce, and think about hospice and palliative care, as an example, it’s an integrated model.
 And it’s such a valuable career path for nurses because nurses can cross train, learn a new a skill set and grow professionally within the same organization.

 That means they may be able to advance their career, from front line nurses to managers and directors.

 Q: What are some indicators that your scaling plan needs to be tweaked?

-A: Red flags that things are not working appropriately are when you start to see nurse burnout and increased turnover and nurses start asking to change nurse duties.
+A: Red flags that things are not working appropriately with nurse staffing are when you start to see nurse burnout and increased turnover and nurses start asking to change nurse duties.